DIR 202 Terms and Conditions

-I agree to abide by all videotaping guidelines provided by the course instructors to include: procuring video and videotaping permissions, labeling of video, referencing a child viewed on video, handling, storage, and sharing of video and final disposal of video.
+I agree to abide by all video recording guidelines provided by ICDL , either written or spoken, regarding, but not limited to, procuring video and video recording permissions, labeling of video, referencing a child viewed on video, handling, storage, and sharing of video and final disposal of video.

 I agree to keep confidential any information about individuals viewed on videotape or discussed in this course.

-I agree that I will use only the designated platforms (Moodle, Zoom, and YouTube) in the manner specified by the DIRFloortime Training Program guidelines and WILL NOT use email to share any video links, Power point presentations, Video Consent Forms, or other documents containing private, confidential and/or identifying information.
+I agree that I will use only the designated platforms (for example: Moodle, Zoom, YouTube) in the manner specified by the DIRFloortime Training Program guidelines and WILL NOT use email to share any video links, Power point presentations, Video Consent Forms, or other documents containing private, confidential and/or identifying information.
 I understand that email is not a secure form of confidential information transfer.

 I agree that any information shared in class or on the Moodle site is confidential and WILL NOT share it in any way with others outside of the classroom without expressed written consent of the DIRFloortime Training Program.